 New October 2022

 Inside you'll find coverage of all 62 national parks along with strategic itineraries organized by region and by activity.
 Trip planning details include how to take a national parks road trip, with advice on how to link the parks together and interesting stops between them.
 You'll also discover the top outdoor adventures for hikers, bikers, climbers, kayakers, whitewater rafters, and more, plus expert advice on how to beat the crowds, best times of year to visit, nearby attractions, and where to stay in and around each park.
 Find practical tips and background information on weather, terrain, wildlife, history, and health and safety precautions.
 Know before you go information spells out fees, passes, and reservations, including how to obtain and use a National Parks Pass.
 Gorgeous, full-color photos are throughout, plus a handy keepsake section for your national parks stamps and a foldout poster map

 New March 2021

-Glacier National Park, now in its sixth edition, consistently ranks high as one of the best all-inclusive travel books for Glacier.
+Glacier National Park, now in its eighth edition, consistently ranks high as one of the best all-inclusive travel books for Glacier.
 You’ll find where to spot a glacier, spy grizzly bears, swim with icebergs, cast lines for native trout, smother taste buds with huckleberry pie, ride horseback, and run your fingers over some of North America’s oldest rock formations.
 Organized around how visitors use the park, the book connects recreation, lodging, and logistics for each region.
 With lodging, camping, and dining recommended for each area, visitors can plan day trips or set up base camps for one night to a week.
 Because of grizzlies, the book also includes how to camp, fish, and hike where humans are not top on the food chain.

 New September 2022